NiteshPatel-1988/wp-lead-chatbot/readme.txt

 == Screenshots ==
 1. Chatbot widget on front-end
-2. Lead collection table in admin
+2. Admin Lead listing with bulk actions, search, and sorting.

 == Changelog ==
+= 1.1.0 =
+* Added color customization for frontend success and error messages.
+* Added bulk actions support in admin listing.
+* Added search functionality in admin listing.
+* Added column sorting functionality in admin listing.
+* Improved UI and performance.

 = 1.0.0 =
 * Initial release with lead capture and admin display of leads.

 == Upgrade Notice ==
-= 1.0.0 =
+= 1.1.0 =
-Initial release.
+Added frontend success/error message color options and improved admin listing features.

 == License ==
 This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 or later.